California Triple Crown Doubles Calendar | |||||

 Also note that after 10pm, support on the road will be minimal.
 Difficulty Rating: Radically High For more information, contact the SRCC Ride Director:

-version except that the Geysers climb will be an up-and-back.
-The ride will wind through Santa Rosa, over Trinity Grade into Napa County, and then head back to Sonoma County after a stop in Calistoga to the first big climb, The Geysers.
+For 2025, the Terrible Two course will skip the "traditional" route over Trinity into Napa County.
+Instead, it will wind through Sebastopol and Santa Rosa, over Chalk Hill and up the Geysers, doing the full loop to Cloverdale..
 From there onto a lunch stop followed by Skaggs Springs, a long series of climbs and descents.
 And to finish off Skaggs Springs we offer, The Wall.
-Lets just say its steep!!
-Fort Ross is next and like the Geysers, it is a multi-summit climb.
+Let's just say it's steep!!
+Down to the coast, Fort Ross is next, and like the Geysers, it is a multi-summit climb.
+Then continue into Monte Rio and back to the start.

 The steepest gradients on the course rarely exceed 15%.
 But many of the climbs stay in the 8-12% range for long distances.